Skip to main content

 Handling Discomfort in Your Relationship

-One helpful approach is to have an honest conversation.
-Choose a calm moment when they’re not sharing and use “I” statements to explain how their sharing affects you without blaming them—like saying, “I feel overwhelmed when I hear personal details because it makes me uncomfortable.”
-This way, you encourage a conversation without making them defensive.
+One good way is to talk with them in an open way.
+Pick a quiet time when they are not telling stories.
+Use "I" words to show how you feel when they talk about things that are private.
+For example, you can say, "I feel overwhelmed when I hear personal details because it makes me uncomfortable."
+This way, you start a chat without making them feel upset or blamed.

 Showing Empathy in Your Interactions